 Although, it’s easy to slice yourself so before you get fancy with the Lucha get a training knife.
 The reason being is that the Lucha has a badass blade that is superbly sharp.
 It’s made of 14C28N, which is a stainless steel that’s from Sandvik.
 It can get incredibly sharp, and it actually holds an edge well.
-The clip point blade is versatile, and the blade has a very healthy belly to it.
+The clip point blade is as versatile as an AR 15 kit, and the blade has a very healthy belly to it.

 A good belly makes deep cuts and slices possible and gives the Lucha an excellent cutting edge.
 The top of the blade has a solid swedge that allows it to cut all the through something and keep from getting stuck.
 If you want to slice tomatoes cleanly and thinly, then the Lucha is there for you.